How stress, poor sleep, and too much sugar is messing with your bowel movements!

 This is the tool that was the MISSING LINK for me in my treatment, as I was doing everything else ‘right’.
 A healthy diet, good quality supplements, and regular exercise… but once I did this my world changed.

 Sleep resets the body and it undeniably helps with cleansing and calming, so that the nervous, hormonal and immune systems have a fighting chance.

 One way to improve your sleep is simply by wearing an eye mask.
-Like the castor oil pack placed on the liver, the eye mask stimulates the pituitary gland to produce melatonin naturally18.
+Like the Castor Oil Pack™ placed on the liver, the eye mask stimulates the pituitary gland to produce melatonin naturally18.
 This is a supplement-free way to help your body sleep and it’s amazing how a simple strategy can help to improve the bodies’ ability to heal overnight.

-The Beauty Sleep Eye Kit™ contains an eye mask as well as a 100ml Cosmetic Castor Oil and cosmetic brush for application of castor oil to the eyelash and eyebrow areas.
+The Queen of the Thrones® Beauty Sleep Brow & Lash Kit™ contains an eye mask as well as a 100ml Cosmetic Castor Oil and cosmetic brush for application of castor oil to the eyelash and eyebrow areas.

 So there you have it.
 Those are the first three things that need to be done once you know you have been diagnosed with irritable bowel syndrome.
 Had I known about these at the beginning of my journey, I would have had a much easier time.
 My hope is that you take these and let them help you to make a difference in your life.
 Because you don’t need to suffer.
 You need to learn and do what will help you to get your best body balance.

-If you want to learn more about the re-setting your gut and how to become your best ‘digestive self’, order my book “Oh Sh*t, The 3 Stress-Less Steps to Connect, Clear and Calm Digestion” online here!
+If you want to learn more about the re-setting your gut and how to become your best ‘digestive self’, order my book “Oh Sh*t, The 3 Stress-Less Steps to Connect, Clear and Calm Digestion”.